Daniel Fridljand

 Heidelberg University

-Graduate-level courses in Functional Analysis, Algebraic Combinatorics, and Quantitative Models.
+Graduate-level courses in Functional Analysis, Algebraic Combinatorics, and Quantitative Models at Einstein Institute of Mathematics.

 Heidelberg University